loganihrishi/MazeEscaper/README.md

 - Upon launching the game, you will be presented with the main menu screen.
 - Choose the "New Game" option to start a new game or select "Load Saved Game" to continue from a previously saved game.
-- In the game screen, use the keys (W, A, S, D) or on-screen buttons to navigate through the maze.
+- In the game screen, use the arrow keys or on-screen buttons to navigate through the maze.
 - The objective is to reach the exit point.
 - If you successfully reach the exit, you win the game!
 - To quit the game, close the game window.